 The legal power to detain the enemy combatant neatly illustrates several of the general currents running through preventive detention in American practice.
-First, as this overview shows, the power is not so much an exception to a broad constitutional norm as a track that runs parallel to the criminal justice system, operating according to its own distinctive rules, which evolved without reference to criminal justice norms.
-Importantly, these rules have not functioned as a slippery slope by which narrow detention powers have grown in scope and menace to prisoners, compared to more than 1.5 million Japanese military dead (including suicides as well as deaths by enemy action).
+First, as this overview shows, the power is not so much an exception to a broad constitutional norm as a track that runs

+55 SPRINGER, supra note 20, at 148.
+Highlighting "the paucity of Japanese prisoners taken during World War II" is the fact that the Allies collectively captured only 38,666 Japanese prisoners, compared to more than 1.5 million Japanese military dead (including suicides as well as deaths by enemy action).
 DOYLE, supra note 43, at 209.